polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Hyperlambda/11 - Your first Active Event.md

 * You cannot start your event name with an underscore "\_"
 * You cannot start your event name with a period "."
-* You cannot create an even who's name is "" (empty string)
+* You cannot create an event who's name is "" (empty string)

 These restrictions applies only to Hyperlambda though.
 The reason is that Active Events starting with either a ".", or a "\_", are considered *"private core Active Events"*.
 You can create such events, but only from C#.
 In addition, you cannot invoke such Active Events